-Cognitive skills are assessed by questions asking for the application of concepts in new situations, for analysis, for synthesis, etc., (TMAs and examination) and also by more open-ended design, investigative and project activities (TMAs and examinable component).
-(Please refer to Section-9 of this document for details on assessments)
+Cognitive skills are assessed by questions asking for the application of concepts in new situations, for analysis, for synthesis, etc., (TMAs and involved.
+This includes techniques such as simulating, diagramming, optimising, and their associated tools.

-- 4. Express reasoned arguments about social, historical, economic, political and personal issues, as they apply to computer networking and security systems.
+- 3. Explain, contrast and/or critically analyse and refine specifications of proposals for and/or implementations of networking and communication systems in addition to security techniques, making use of technical literature, simulations and/or mathematical modeling, as appropriate. - 4.
+Express reasoned arguments about social, historical, economic, political and personal issues, as they apply to computer networking and security systems.
 Appreciate the role of humans in Cyber Security as well as the different sources of threats and how to mitigate against them. - 5.
 Extend their knowledge by designing and carrying out a small personal project in networking and security .